Sharing published forms

 Sharing a QR code

 - Use the Send Invite workflow to share any form with specific recipients already in your Address Book or Children module in ChurchSuite.
-This method has distinct advantages, enabling you to track each invitee's response status and providing invitees with a great user experience with the details pre-populated in their response (where smart-linked fields have been used).
+This method has distinct advantages, enabling you to track each invitee's response status and providing invitees with a great user experience, as the details are pre-populated in their response (where smart-linked fields have been used).
 See the related support article on Sending form invitations.

-- Share the Form Page URL for public forms - perhaps on WhatsApp, social media pages, or in your email communications.
+- Share the Form Page URL for public forms, such as on WhatsApp, social media pages, or in your email communications.
 A form page URL cannot be shared for private or anonymous forms - responses are only permitted by people who have been sent a form invitation.

 - Embed a form or a Form Page link on a page on your website.